 Treatments for Fecal Incontinence

-Certain medications may be able to help relieve your symptoms, depending on the cause of your fecal incontinence.
+Certain medications may be able to help relieve your symptoms, depending on the cause of your bowel control problem.
 Additionally, medical options include anti-diarrheal drugs, if diarrhea is the cause, laxatives, if constipation is the cause, there are other medications you can take to reduce the spontaneous motion of your bowel.

 Also, what you eat and drink affects your stool consistency.
-Consequently, your doctor may suggest that you drink more fluids and eat more fiber-rich food to bulk up your stools and make them less watery.
+A gastroenterologist at Digestive Health Centers may suggest that you drink more fluids and eat more fiber-rich food to bulk up your stools and make them less watery.

-Also, there are some exercises and therapies that can restore muscle strength if that is the cause of your fecal incontinence.
-Consequently, these treatments can improve anal sphincter control and the awareness of the urge to defecate.
+There are some exercises and therapies that can restore muscle strength if that is the cause of a loss of control over your bowels.
+These treatments can improve anal sphincter control and the awareness of the urge to defecate.

-- your doctor may suggest making a conscious effort to have a bowel movement at specific times of the day such as after eating.
+- Your GI doctor in Dallas may suggest making a conscious effort to have a bowel movement at specific times of the day such as after eating.
 Additionally, establishing when you need to use the toilet can help you gain better control.

 Sacral Nerve Stimulation